MetaLex-Tech/borg-core/README-yearnBorg.md

 1. Operation is initiated on the MetaLeX OS webapp
 2. A Snapshot proposal will be submitted via API using Yearn's existing voting settings
-3. MetaLeX's Snapshot oracle (`oracle`) will submit the results onchain to an executor contract (`SnapShotExecutor`), which will have the proposed transaction pending for co-approval
+3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`SnapShotExecutor`), which will have the proposed transaction pending for co-approval
-4. `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp
+4. After waiting period, `ychad.eth` can co-approve it by executing the operation through the MetaLeX OS webapp
+5. After an extra waiting period, anyone can cancel the proposal if it hasn't been executed

 ### Future On-chain Governance Transition

-The veYFI Snapshot governance will be replaced with on-chain governance at some point.
-Let's call the contract `YearnGovExecutor`.
+The veYFI Snapshot governance will be replaced with on-chain governance at some point (ex. `YearnGovExecutor`).
 To integrate with the co-approval process, `YearnGovExecutor` must satisfy:
 - Each proposal should have generic transaction fields (`target`, `value`, `calldata`) or equivalents so that `YearnGovExecutor` knows how to execute after the proposal is passed
-- Proposals related to the BORG [Restricted Admin Workflows](#restricted-admin-workflows-tbd) should be exclusively executed by `ychad.eth` because that's how the co-approval process is enforced
+- Proposals related to the BORG [Restricted Admin Workflows](#restricted-admin-workflows) should be exclusively executed by `ychad.eth` so it enforces the co-approval requirements

-The transition process is as follows:
+The transition process from Snapshot to on-chain governance is listed as follows:

 1. A final Snapshot proposal will be submitted to replace `SnapShotExecutor` with `YearnGovExecutor`.
    More specifically, it is done by transferring `SudoImplant`'s and `EjectImplant`'s owner to `YearnGovExecutor`
+2. Once co-approved and executed by `ychad.eth`, the transition process is complete

 After the transition, the co-approval process will become: